UniTime/unitime-doc/student-scheduling-assistant.md

 ### Student Availability

-A student may not be available during a particular time because he/she is teaching some other class.
+A student may not be available during a particular time because they are teaching some other class.
 Both batch and online solvers now consider this student/instructor availability.
-A student can now see his/her teaching assignments in the Scheduling Assistant as well.
+A student can now see their teaching assignments in the Scheduling Assistant as well.

 ![Student Scheduling Assistant](images/student-scheduling-assistant-3.png){:class='screenshot'}